About The Fair Credit Billing Act (FCBA) And Your Consumer Rights

 The FCBA can diagnose your consumer rights difficulties and point the way to remedies if you have struggled with any of the following regarding your credit card bills: :

 - Being billed for merchandise that was never received

 - Being charged twice by your credit card company for the same item, or the failure to credit a payment to your account

-- Mathematical errors
+- Detecting mathematical errors

-However, the FCBA does not cover installment contracts, like car loans or credit lines repaid on a fixed schedule.
+The FBCA applies to “open-end accounts” including credit cards and revolving charge accounts, like department store cards.
+However, the regulations do not cover installment contracts, like car loans or credit lines repaid on a fixed schedule.

-How to Dispute Your Credit Card Bill with the Fair Credit Billing Act
+How To Dispute Your Credit Card Bill With The Fair Credit Billing Act

-The Fair Credit Billing Act contains a dispute procedure that must be followed in order to take advantage of the protections of this law.
+The FCBA contains a dispute procedure that must be followed in order to take advantage of the protections of this law.
 If properly done, the creditor must acknowledge your dispute in writing within 30 days of receiving it.
-Here is the full text of the FCBA, courtesy of the Federal Trade Commission.
+The Federal Trade Commission provides the public with the full text of the FCBA through its website and per other requests for copies.

 If you discover inaccurate information on your credit card bill, you have the right to dispute it.
 Reach out to experienced FCBA attorneys today.
 Reach us online or call us at 888-915-0836 for a free case review.